Payday Loans in San Diego

-San Diego’s economy exploded in the late 1800s through early 1990s, fueled by land speculation and railroad construction and finally shaped by the military sector pretty much boosted by the Spanish-American War.
-Favorable weather conditions and geographic location made it an attraction for navy and aviators.
-The two world wars, the construction of the Panama Canal predetermined the city’s fate of being a major military, commercial and transportation hub.
+San Diego’s economy exploded in the late 1800s through the early 1990s, fueled by land speculation and railroad construction and finally shaped by the military sector pretty much boosted by the Spanish-American War.
+Favorable weather conditions and geographic location made it an attraction for the navy and aviators.
+During the two world wars, the construction of the Panama Canal predetermined the city’s fate of being a major military, commercial, and transportation hub.
 Today, these areas have been supplemented by tourism, real estate, high-tech, and the banking industry.
 The latter laid the ground for the now thriving payday lending market.

 Demographic and Social Makeup

 As of now, San Diego boasts a municipal population of 1,419,520 people; the urban area counts 3, 210,310 people.
-The racial composition seems to reflect the general trend observed across the nation: the white population is decreasing relative to Hispanic and Asian.
-Since 1990 until 2010, it was down by around 20%.
-Last estimates say that there are 64.7% of whites, 30% of Hispanic/Latinos, 16.8% of Asians and 6.4% of African Americans.
+The racial composition seems to reflect the general trend observed across the nation: the white population is decreasing relative to Hispanics and Asians.
+From 1990 until 2010, it was down by around 20%.
+Last estimates say that there are 64.7% of whites, 30% of Hispanic/Latinos, 16.8% of Asians, and 6.4% of African Americans.
 The city’s rapidly growing economy attracts people from around the world, putting San Diego on the list of the fastest-growing cities in the USA.

 The population appears to be younger than in some other places in California: the median age is 34.3 y/o; 67.6% of people are economically active, the unemployment rate is 7%.
 Family dual income is $54.200.

 Homeownership is 46.8%, and it appears to be more affordable for married couples than for individuals, regardless of sex.
-Median home value is $523,012 with rent size averaging $1925 and annual rent burden reaching 22.8%.
+The median home value is $523,012 with rent size averaging $1925 and annual rent burden reaching 22.8%.